muyangshi/GPD_ScaleMixture/GPDnotebook.md

     - Do we just do it on exceedance sites (from simulation)?
     - Do we do it on $X_t(s)$?

+- Coverage analysis
+  - a python script that creates the folder structures, copy files, and write bash files
+  - install/update `conda` environment on Alpine

 ## Oct.
 22 Meeting with Likun/Mark/Ben